cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Break the game (adj.):** Describes a rule modification made just prior to competition beginning, because the GDC didn't see it coming.
 Also see He Made Me Do It.~GaryVoshol

 **Broken (n):** 1.
 The state of a robot after programmers, drivers, or aerial assist have had their way with it.~BL0X3R

+**Bumper (n.) :** A component (sometimes) required on a robot to pass inspection; covered with special fabric and team numbers to a specification that many teams have a hard time following.~TedG

 **Bumper (n.):** An assembly of wood, fabric, and pool noodles that is more challenging to build than a 120 pound robot~NorthernTaco